MegaMek/megamek/megamek/docs/ai-readme.txt

 Next Steps:

 Reuse the new pathing code.
-Intellegent deployment and mine placement.
+Intelligent deployment and mine placement.
 More strategy: have the bots concentrate on controlling specified locations.
-Attempt to be as good as an intermidiate player on a 4x4 map in an 16 on 16 battle.
+Attempt to be as good as an intermediate player on a 4x4 map in an 16 on 16 battle.